Composite data handling

 Access to custom composites using virtual fields

-Access field via its virtual ID sample
+Access field by virtual ID

 <composite name="Composite2" description="Custom composite type.">